 Google Tasks allows you to add tasks with details that can be edited out whenever you want.
 While you can add subtasks to each of your tasks, there is no option of adding a due date or high priority deadline to any of them.

 The best part about Google Tasks is that once you add a date and time to your task, you will no longer see that respective slot available for further task delegation.
 For instance, if you are busy from 2 to 4 pm tonight in a meeting as per your Google Calendar, you will no longer see the time slot available whenever you open your todo list app for adding a task.

 Google Tasks also allows you to feel accomplished and satisfied with your work progress.
 Instead of simply checking off the task from your list, Google Tasks removes its entire existence from your app, earning you a sense of fulfillment and satisfaction with its completion.

-- Allows you to sync your calendar with tasks
+- Allows you to sync your calendar with your tasks

 - Reminders and Push Notifications are readily available for alerts on-the-go

-- Doesn’t integrate Apple or Google Calendar with its app.
-Outlook only.
+- Doesn’t integrate Apple or Google Calendar with its App.
+Only Outlook-friendly